bokkypoobah/ConnextProjectContracts/README.md

 Called in the event that threads reach an unsettleable state because they were not disputed in time.
 After 10 challenge periods, hard resets the channel state to being open (causes the user to lose access to the funds in any remaining open threads).

-1. Verifies that the channel is in `ThreadDispute` and that 10 challenge periods have passed since the `threadClosingTime`.
+1. Verifies that the channel is in `ThreadDispute` and that 10 challenge periods have passed since the `channelClosingTime`.
 2. Transfers any remaining channel balances recorded onchain to the user.
 3. Zeroes out the total channel balances.
 Note: there is no need to zero out the other elements of those balances because they will always have been zeroed in other functions.
 4. Resets all other channel state params and sets the channel status to `Open`.